osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 osm2pgsql --append --slim OSMFILE
 ```

+The OSMFILE in this case will usually be an OSM change file (with suffix
+`.osc` or `.osc.gz`).

+You can not use replication diffs downloaded from planet.osm.org directly
+with osm2pgsql, see [Updating an Existing Database](#updating-an-existing-database)
+for details.
+{:.note}

 This approach needs more disk space for your database than the "Import Only"
 approach, because all the information necessary for the updates must be stored
 somewhere.